tomjoht/tomjoht.github.io/_posts/2019/6/2019-06-24-agile-and-the-enterprise.md

 - technical-writing
 permalink: /blog/agile-teams-and-enterprise-content-strategy/
 bitlink: https://idratherbewriting.site/agileandenterprise
-summary: "Agile seems to favor independent, autonomous teams.
+description: "Agile seems to favor independent, autonomous teams.
 In contrast, enterprise content looks to harmonize content across multiple teams and boundaries.
 In a current model where agile trends dominate, how do you reconcile larger needs for enterprise content strategy?"
 ---

 ## Agile versus the enterprise